popjam/Reddit-Newsletter/README.md

    ```bash
    npm run setup
    ```
-   *The setup wizard will configure email, Reddit settings, and can automatically set up daily scheduling for you!*
+   *The setup wizard will configure email, Reddit settings, and can automatically set up daily scheduling for you.*

 3. **Generate your first newsletter:**
    ```bash